nicolewhite/nicolewhite.github.io_old/_posts/2014-04-14-data-things-in-python-part-1.md

 ---
 layout: default
-title: Data Things in Python Part I: Data Collection
+title: Data Things in Python Part I - Data Collection
 ---
 Scrape Data from the Internet Using BeautifulSoup
 =================================================